eherra/stupidhack2022/README.md

 Due to the future need of quantum computer resistant cryptography, solution must be innovated in order to provide continuity for a secure communication.

 ### Case
-Computers are good with numbers and random characters piled to togethor.
+Computers are good with numbers and random characters piled togethor.

 Computers having difficulties with:
 - natural language